nickthorpe71/grokking-simplicity-summary/README.md

 ```

 #### Reduce
-Accumulatte a value while iterating over a datastruvture.
+Accumulate a value while iterating over a data structure.
-Javascript comes with a built in array method for reduce but you can wirte a custom reduce function as well.
+Javascript comes with a built-in array method for reduce but you can write a custom reduce function as well.

 Accumulating a value is kind of an abstract idea.
 It could take many concrete forms.
 For instance, adding things up is an accumulation.
 So is adding stuff to a hash map or concatenating strings.
 You get to decide what accumulation means by the function you pass in.